hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

         // Each thread computes a partial sum as done in the partial_sum_kernel
         // kernel and stores the result to the variable v.
 Remember, in this
-        // case, we have just one thread block, i.e., use threadIdx.x and
+        // case, we have only one thread block and you should therefore use the
-        // blockDim.x.
+        // threadIdx.x and blockDim.x constants directly.
         for (....

         // store the partial sums to the shared memory array